Ferran Adrià

 • Between 15th November 2016 and 31st May 2017 an exhibition entitled “Sapiens.
 Understand to create” is held in Barcelona.
 A dish as emblematic and apparently as simple as tomato bread is the ideal pretext to address the complex and plural reality of the world of cooking, together with the difficulty of understanding what we mean by: “natural” products, elaborated products, elaborations, the role of tradition… This exhibition, created at CosmoCaixa, in collaboration with Fundación La Caixa and Obra Social La Caixa, is the first exhibition concerning the Sapiens methodology, which has been developed by Ferran Adrià and the elBullifoundation team.

-SYNTHESIS OF THE ELBULLI CUISINE
+SYNTHESIS OF THE ELBULLI'S CUISINE

 1. Cooking is a language through which all the following properties can be expressed: harmony, creativity, happiness, beauty, poetry, complexity, magic, humour, provocation, culture.